Updated: Jul 3

 General instructions for plantar fasciitis stretches

 A WORD OF CAUTION: None of the stretches should be painful to do, nor should they cause you pain or discomfort afterwards.
-You should not try and stretch as hard as you can, but rather just take it to where you start to feel a stretch and then maintain it for about 30 seconds.
+You should not try and stretch as hard as you can, but rather just take it to where you start to feel a gentle stretch and then maintain it for about 30 seconds.
+These stretches may not be right for you, so please check with your physio before doing any of them.

-I always prescribe 3 sets of 30 seconds for each stretch.
+I always prescribe three sets of 30 seconds for each stretch.
 Hold still while you stretch and do not bounce.
-Research suggests that you should do it more than once a day to see results.
-I would recommend you do it at least twice a day.

 Please be careful not to over-stretch the plantar fascia by pushing to vigorously.
 This stretch should not be done directly after a sudden injury of the plantar fascia.